 So going back to our ED patient with AoB who has an order for metronidazole: Can it be safely administered?
 Should an alternative

 treatment be recommended?
 The answer is certainly up for debate.
 I think we ought to be more cognizant of this phenomenon in our ED patients who do present with AoB.
 However, one should bear in mind that although this interaction has been touted to be the case for several years, there is lack of substantial evidence in the literature to demonstrate the actual incidence and clinical

-significance of this reaction; let alone the fact of whether inhibition of hepatic alcohol dehydrogenase is the culprit of this reaction in the first place.
+significance of this reaction; let alone the fact of whether inhibition of hepatic aldehyde dehydrogenase is the culprit of this reaction in the first place.